lars-sh/jar-runner-maven-plugin/README.md

 	mvn --quiet de.lars-sh:jar-runner-maven-plugin:run -Dartifact=com.puppycrawl.tools:checkstyle:LATEST -DmainClass=com.puppycrawl.tools.checkstyle.Main

+### Run asynchronously
+Coming back to the first example you may wonder why the command line stopped working until the SpotBugs window were closed.
+To handle these cases you can set the `runAsync` argumentto `true`.

+	mvn --quiet de.lars-sh:jar-runner-maven-plugin:run -Dartifact=com.github.spotbugs:spotbugs:LATEST -DrunAsync=true

 ### Even further
 There are more arguments available.
 Just checkout the `help` goal as shown below.